Lacrimispora indolis

 Lacrimispora indolis is a Gram-positive, motile, anaerobic, rod-shaped bacteria that produces terminal spores.
 Lacrimispora indolis was originally named for its ability to hydrolyze tryptophan to indole, pyruvate, and ammonia in the classic indole test which is used to distinguish bacterial species.
 It is commonly found in soil and can be found in human and bird feces.
 Colonies of Clostridium indolis are found to be non-hemolytic and have an optimal growth temperature of 37 °C, classifying them as mesophiles.

 Morphology

 Lacrimispora indolis is Gram-positive, rod-shaped bacteria that occurs singly or in pairs.
 It has motility due to its peritrichous flagella.
 It produces round to oval, swollen, terminal or subterminal spores.
-C. indolis is anaerobic, meaning it does not require oxygen.
+It is anaerobic, meaning it does not require oxygen.
 It is also a mesophile, growing best at 37 °C.

-Upon plating C. indolis on blood agar, it was found that they were non-hemolytic.
+Upon plating L. indolis on blood agar, it was found that they were non-hemolytic.
 The morphology of the colonies was recorded as irregular, convex, translucent to opaque, white, dull granular surface, and an entire to erose margin.